zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 5. Using the wrong output feature of the efficientnet.
 This is big one.
 It takes whatever output that has the conv.stride of 2, but it's wrong.
 It should be the one whose next conv.stride is 2 or the final output of efficientnet.

-6. Did not apply same padding on Conv2D and Pooling.
+6. Does not apply same padding on Conv2D and Pooling.

 7. Missing swish activation after several operations.